100% free · no signup · no upsells

 02 Who built RestaurantCalcs and why should I trust the math?

-These are the eight metrics every indie restaurant runs every week: food cost %, recipe cost, labor cost %, tip pool distribution, menu pricing, liquor pour cost, break-even revenue, and inventory variance.
-They cover the full prime cost equation and the bar program.
-Phase 2 adds catering pricing, schedule optimizer, no-show fee, beer keg cost — based on which calcs get the most traffic.
+These are the metrics every indie restaurant runs every week: food cost %, recipe cost, labor cost % (with shift-by-shift mode), tip pool distribution, menu pricing, liquor pour cost, draft beer / keg cost, break-even revenue, inventory variance, prime cost, no-show deposit math, and menu engineering.
+They cover the full prime cost equation, the bar program, and the menu-strategy side.
+Catering pricing and schedule optimizer are next.

 04 Can I use these for my restaurant's actual books?